-- 1. Single earners' tax credit: if conditions fulfilled and at least 1 child: always paid also as negative tax or Lone parent tax credit: if conditions fulfilled always paid also as negative tax; - 2. if income tax after single earners'/ lone parent tax credit negative, no further negative tax possible; - 3. if income tax after single earners'/ lone parent tax credit positive, apply commuters' and wage earner tax credit if conditions fulfilled; - 4. commuters' and wage earner tax credit can reduce income tax at most to 0; - 5. if income tax after commuters' and wage earner tax credit is 0 (=not positive), then negative tax within wage earner tax credit is applied if conditions fulfilled

-6. (child tax credit: always paid as negative tax without any additional conditions apart from having a child; paid together with family allowance like a cash benefit)

-Single earners' tax credit ("Alleinverdienerabsetzbetrag", [tintcsw\s])
+- 1. commuters' and wage earner tax credit can reduce income tax at most to 0; - 2. if income tax after commuters' and wage earner tax credit is 0 (=not positive), then negative tax within wage earner tax credit is applied if conditions fulfilled (10% of yearly eeSIC but at most 110 €per year) - 3.
+Single earners' tax credit: if conditions fulfilled (up to 2010: and at least 1 child; from 2011 on SE with child eligible): always paid also as negative tax or Lone parent tax credit: if conditions fulfilled always paid also as negative tax; - 4. (child tax credit: always paid as negative tax without any additional conditions apart from having a child; paid together with family allowance like a cash benefit) Single earners' tax credit ("Alleinverdienerabsetzbetrag", [tintcsw_s])

+Definitions